-The Authority was established by a private corporation pursuant to the Louisiana Public Trust Act as a public trust and public corporation.
+The Louisiana Public Facilities Authority (the Authority) was established by a private corporation pursuant to the Louisiana Public Trust Act as a public trust and public corporation.
 The Authority receives no funding from the State of Louisiana.
-The Program was initially established in 1984 to assure adequate loan availability for the students with a Louisiana connection, to promote greater access to higher education in the State, and to help reduce the cost of higher education.
+The Program was initially established by the Authority in 1984 to assure adequate loan availability for the students with a Louisiana connection, to promote greater access to higher education in the State, and to help reduce the cost of higher education.
 The funds for this Program were obtained through the issuance of various bond issues.
 All of the bonds issued to fund the Program are limited and special revenue obligations of the Authority and are not obligations of the State of Louisiana or any political subdivision thereof.